tomasherceg/dotvvm-docs/Pages/control-development-markup-only-controls.md

 Put your markup inside and don't forget about `@viewModel` directive - it can be an interface or a base class, but the control needs to the type of its `DataContext`.

->Remember that neither markup controls nor master pages create an instalce of the viewmodel.
+>Remember that neither markup controls nor master pages create an instace of the viewmodel.
 They get the viewmodel from the page the user navigated to.

 If your markup control doesn't use data-binding and doesn't depend on viewmodel at all, use `@viewModel System.Object, mscorlib`.